Wills and Estate Planning

 If you or your loved one is likely to need Medicaid to help pay for long term care in the future, our attorneys are prepared to discuss planning for that eventuality and the possibility of removing assets from the reach of Medicaid estate recovery.

-Our attorneys have years of experience administering both simple and complex estates and trusts.
+Our wills and estate lawyers have years of experience administering both simple and complex estates and trusts.
 We are prepared to step in and provide as much or as little guidance and support as needed – ranging from simply pointing you in the right direction to comprehensive management and conservation of our client’s assets.
-Our services include:

 - Powers of Attorney

 - Health Care Powers of Attorney and Living Wills

 - Estate Administration (Probate)